Asynchronous dynamics of isomorphic Boolean networks: Few and small attractors

 \begin{lemma} If $f\in F(n)$ contains a pattern $\P$ then $A(\P)$ is an attractor of $\A(f)$ of size $\leq 4$ and $\A(f)$ has an almost decreasing path from any configuration in $X(\P)$ to $A(\P)$. \end{lemma}

-We say that $f$ \EM{properly contains} a pattern $\P$ if $f$ contains $\P$ and $X=X(\P)$ satisfies the condition of Lemma~\ref{decreasing_lemma}; since $X$ is always a down set, this condition is: $f(\bar X)\neq\bar X$ and, for all $1<\ell<n$, $\bar X$ contains at least ${n-1\choose \ell-1}+1$ configurations of weight $\ell$.
-We now show that patterns are unavoidable (this corresponds to the first step in the sketch of the proof of Theorem~\ref{thm:A4} given above):
+We say that $f$ \EM{properly contains} a pattern $\P$ if $f$ contains $\P$ and $X=X(\P)$ satisfies the condition of Lemma~\ref{decreasing_lemma}; since $X$ is always a down set, this condition is: $f(\overline{X})\neq\overline{X}$ and, for all $1<\ell<n$, $\overline{X}$ contains at least ${n-1\choose \ell-1}+1$ configurations of weight $\ell$.
+We now show that proper containment of patters is unavoidable (this corresponds to the first step in the sketch of the proof of Theorem~\ref{thm:A4} given above):

 \begin{lemma} Let $f\in F(n)$ without fixed point, and suppose that $f^2\neq\id$ and $n\geq 5$.
 There exists $g\sim f$ such that $g$ properly contains a closed or $0$-open pattern $\P$. \end{lemma}